Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Abstract

 \section{Abstract}

-The Kolmogorov-Arnold representation of a continuous multivariate function is a decomposition of the function into a structure of inner and outer functions of a single variable.
+It is known that any continuous multivariate function can be represented exactly by a composition functions of a single variable --- the so-called Kolmogorov-Arnold representation.
 It can be a convenient tool for tasks where it is required to obtain a predictive model that maps some vector input of a black box system into a scalar output.
-However, the construction of such representation based on the recorded input-output data is a challenging task.
+In this case, the representation may not be exact, and it is more correct to refer to such structure as the Kolmogorov-Arnold model (or, as more recently popularised, `network').
+Construction of such model based on the recorded input-output data is a challenging task.
 In the present paper, it is suggested to decompose the underlying functions of the representation into continuous basis functions and parameters.
-A novel lightweight algorithm for parameter identification is then proposed.
-The algorithm is based on the Newton-Kaczmarz method for solving non-linear systems of equations and is locally convergent.
-Numerical examples show that it is more robust with respect to the section of the initial guess for the parameters than the straightforward application of the Gauss-Newton method for parameter identification. \\ \textbf{Keywords:} discrete Urysohn operator, generalised additive model, \\ Kolmogorov-Arnold representation, ridge function, model identification, \\ Kaczmarz method, Newton-Kaczmarz method.
+It is then proposed to find the parameters using the Newton-Kaczmarz method for solving systems of non-linear equations.
+The algorithm is then modified to support parallelisation.
+The paper demonstrates that such approach is also an excellent tool for data-driven solution of partial differential equations.
+Numerical examples show that for the considered model, the Newton-Kaczmarz method for parameter estimation is efficient and more robust with respect to the section of the initial guess than the straightforward application of the Gauss-Newton method.
+Finally, the Kolmogorov-Arnold model is compared to the MATLAB's built-in neural networks on a relatively large-scale problem ($25$ inputs, datasets of $10$ million records), significantly outperforming the multilayer perceptrons (MLPs) in this particular problem ($4$--$10$ minutes vs. $4$--$8$ hours of training time, as well as higher accuracy, lower CPU usage, and smaller memory footprint). \\ \textbf{Keywords:} discrete Urysohn operator, generalised additive model, \\ Kolmogorov-Arnold representation, Kolmogorov-Arnold networks, ridge function, \\ Kaczmarz method, Newton-Kaczmarz method.